-Funding cuts at Echuca Regional Health will result in the loss of Echuca's after-hours, on-call mental health service from April 2.By Ruth Clayton
+Funding cuts at Echuca Regional Health will result in the loss of Echuca's after-hours, on-call mental health service from April 2.RUTH CLAYTON February 18, 2013 11:05am

 Funding cuts will result in the axing of Echuca’s out-of-hours, on-call mental health service.